r0qs/beezim/README.md

-# BeeZIM Mirror
+# BeeZIM Mirror Tool

 This repository provides tools to publish copies of entire websites on Swarm.

 Thankfully to [OpenZIM Project](https://wiki.openzim.org/wiki/OpenZIM), which is currently maintained by a not-for-profit entity named [Kiwix](https://www.kiwix.org/en/), websites can be highly compressed into a single file and easily shared by users or viewed in devices with very limited computational resources.

-The compressed files follow the [ZIM file format](https://wiki.openzim.org/wiki/ZIM_file_format), and according to Kiwix, the entire Wikipedia can be compressed in an 80Gb zim file, containing more than 6 million articles, with images!
+The compressed files follow the [ZIM file format](https://wiki.openzim.org/wiki/ZIM_file_format), and according to Kiwix the entire Wikipedia can be compressed in an 80Gb zim file, containing more than 6 million articles, with images!
 The main purpose of Zim file format is to store websites content for offline usage.

-Our goal is to use the zim files to mirror websites on decentralized storage like [Swarm](https://www.ethswarm.org/), providing censorship resistance to the websites that we love so much, like [Wikipedia](https://www.wikipedia.org/) and [Project Gutenberg](https://www.gutenberg.org/).
+Our goal is to use the zim files to mirror websites on decentralized storages like [Swarm](https://www.ethswarm.org/), providing censorship resistance to the websites that we love so much, like [Wikipedia](https://www.wikipedia.org/) and [Project Gutenberg](https://www.gutenberg.org/).
 We want to make a version of the [Internet Archive](https://archive.org/web/) that cannot be censored.

 ## How it works

-// TODO: explain how it works
+Beezim is a command-line tool that uses the [Bee](https://github.com/ethersphere/bee) API to upload content on Swarm.
+Files in the ZIM format can be downloaded from a web2 mirror website or provided by the user if it is already stored locally.
+The ZIMs are parsed, and a tar archive is generated from them.

-Files are downloaded from the zim, parsed and extracted as tar archives The parser embeds metadata and a search engine to the archives, and uses swarm as a kv store for indexed data on each mirrored website
+The parser can optionally embed metadata and a search engine to the archives.
-Each metadata file is also uploaded to swarm and queried from the js when searching for articles or words in the main page The archives are then uploaded to swarm and its reference (i.e., the manifest address) and the metadata are also stored locally, but not the zims.
-They are deleted after completion of the upload.

-Make a ENS entry to the root manifest and point to: https://beezim.bzz.link or https://bzzim.bzz.link
+Each tar archive is then uploaded to swarm, and its reference (i.e., the [manifest](https://docs.ethswarm.org/docs/access-the-swarm/upload-a-directory#upload-the-directory-containing-your-website) address) is returned as output.
+Please keep this stored so you can access your page later on.
+We plan to provide a key-value store to manage the metadata and references in the future.

+The search engine can be enabled during the parsing by using the option `--enable-search`.
+And allow users to query for uploaded articles containing data from the text or title of the ZIMs.
+Beezim also embeds a navigation bar and pages to display information about the uploaded files and the project when the search is enabled.

+The ZIM and/or tar files can be automatically deleted from the host machine after upload, using the option `--clean`.

+The default behavior of Beezim is to `mirror` ZIMs to Swarm as they are, **without** append metadata or the search tool to it.
+However, if you would like to be able to search on the uploaded content in a similar fashion provided by [Kiwix](https://library.kiwix.org/), but without relying on server-side services or database, you can try out our search tool!

+Our search tool is called Zim Xapian Searchindex, or [zxs](https://github.com/r0qs/zxs) for short.
+It is a WebAssembly library and javascript search tool that can read the indexes in the [Xapian](https://xapian.org/) format extracted from ZIM files under `X/fulltext/xapian` and `X/title/xapian`.

+ZXS enables the search of indexed data in your browser using the Xapian database that is [already embedded in the ZIM files]((https://wiki.openzim.org/wiki/Search_indexes)) without interacting with a server.
+It is based on Xapian search engine library and compiled for WebAssembly using the [Emscripten](https://emscripten.org/) compiler.
+By using *Beezim* search tool, no server can monitor what you are searching for!
+Everything happens on your browser.
+ZXS could also allow users to search contents without an internet connection, embedding the javascript search tool and the WebAssembly engine directly in the ZIM files.
+Although, this is not done yet!

 ## How to run